 Visit this national park which is home to gazelles, desert fox, desert felines and an assortment of fowls like sandgrouse, partridges and bustards.

 As people say, there is never a dull moment in Rajasthan.
 When you are not running off to visit another tourist attraction, you can indulge in one activity that is sure to be an enjoyable experience and that is shopping.
 Every city and town in Rajasthan has something to offer to the shopping enthusiast.
 No wonder shopping in Jaisalmer is a memorable experience for everyone.

-Jaisalmer is famous for its embroidery, mirror work and traditional rugs.
+Jaisalmer is known for its embroidery, mirroring, and traditional robes.
 But it should be reminded that shopping is not just limited to that.
 You can also choose from a huge range of tie and dye fabrics, woodwork, jewellery and colourful toys.
 Don’t forget to shop for some exquisitely carved wooden boxes and trinkets.

 Most of the markets are situated within the fort in Jaisalmer.Which makes it easier to shop for many things at a time.
 The Barmer Embroidery House and the Khadi Gram Udyog Bhawan also provide you with an enjoyable shopping experience in Jaisalmer.